andrwkoval/discrete-math-semest-project/README.md

 Instruction:

-Archive GameScripts.zip contains c# scripts used during deleopment.
+Folder GameScripts.zip contains c# scripts used during deleopment.
 SemesterProject.docx contains description of the game and info about th team of students working on this project.